Snow White Cafe

 Former restaurant and bar in Los Angeles, California, U.S.

 Snow White Cafe, formerly Snow White Waffle Shop and Snow White Coffee Shop, was a historic restaurant and bar located at 6769 W. Hollywood Boulevard in Hollywood, California.
 It was known for its Snow White and the Seven Dwarfs theming, although it was not affiliated with The Walt Disney Company.

 History

 Snow White Waffle Shop opened in Hollywood's Christie Realty Building in 1946.
 The business would later change its name to Snow White Coffee Shop and later still to Snow White Cafe.

 Despite the restaurant having no affiliation with The Walt Disney Company, it was decorated with murals featuring characters from Disney's 1937 film Snow White and the Seven Dwarfs, reportedly created by Disney animators.
 Additionally, the restaurant's original 1946 menu boasted a “Walt Disney Productions” copyright mark.
 According to the cafe's former website, The Walt Disney Company allowed this because the owner was friends with Walt Disney.
 Walt Disney was also a patron of the establishment.

 The cafe abruptly closed in June 2024.
+The site is currently a Life is Sweet candy store that as of April 2026 still displays the Snow White Cafe sign and character above its storefront.